Design Technology

 How does this contribute to and develop our 21st Century learner?

-The outcome of our design technology curriculum will be children who are able to:
+The outcome of our design and technology curriculum will be children who are able to:

 - Take risks